ArronJablonowski/ForensicsImaging.md/ForensicsImaging.md

 # Taking a Forensic Image - Linux
 USE A WRITE BLOCKER WHEN POSSIBLE
-* Disable Automounting of Drives (be sure to test non evidence drive)
+* Disable auto mounting of Drives (be sure to test non evidence drive)
 ```
 sudo systemctl stop udisks2.service
 ```